afauroux/MagdaAndAntoineAndTheVan/posts/Patagonia-1.md

 ![those are magellanic penguins](https://user-images.githubusercontent.com/20797902/227959056-d11ed1c1-6f1f-481f-879f-47f0f2d7676a.jpg)

 ![hike to a glacier in the mountains surrounding Ushuaia](https://user-images.githubusercontent.com/20797902/227959061-0f2a0dc1-4760-4a7d-a00f-0b736f718ede.jpg)

+After this, we rolled to the Harberton estancia, built by Thomas Bridges and his sons after he decided to leave the mission in 1886.
+This settlement was still nicely preserved, and between the old house, the decorative whale bones, the nice vegetable & fruits garden, the boats made by the eldest son, the rolling hills, the cemetery, the sheep shaving halls, and the grand-niece working at the reception we felt like we were back in 1890s.

 ![estancia Harberton looks very much like it did 130 years ago](https://user-images.githubusercontent.com/20797902/227959066-85d8e191-d2fb-4420-8df5-7fbf59bde170.jpg)